-Dr. Kevin Miller is a Board-Certified dermatologist who has served patients for 15 years.
+Dr. Kevin Miller is a Board-Certified dermatologist who has served patients since 2002.

 Dr. Kevin Miller earned a bachelor’s degree in biology from Stephen F. Austin University in Nacogdoches, Texas.
 He earned his medical degree from Texas Tech University in Lubbock and completed his internship in internal medicine at the University of Texas Health Science Center in San Antonio.
 He returned to Texas Tech for his residency in dermatology.

 Actinic Keratosis, also known as solar keratosis, is a scaly or crusty lesion on the skin that develops slowly and indicates the presence of sun damage.
 It is most commonly found on parts of the body frequently exposed to the sun including the bald scalp, face, ears, lips, backs of the hands or forearms, neck, and shoulders.

 Actinic keratoses are considered precancerous and can develop into a type of skin cancer called squamous cell carcinoma.
 In fact, some 40 to 60 percent of squamous cell skin cancers begin as untreated actinic keratoses.